 European Broadcasting Union, also known as EBU, is a non-profit organization headquartered in Switzerland.
-Founded in 1950, it employs approximately 460 individuals and functions as a tier 1 media tech buyer, having reported $266.9M in revenue as of 2024.
-The company specializes in content rights, focusing on promoting public service media.
-It serves 115 member organizations across 56 countries and has an additional 31 Associates in Asia, Africa, Australasia, and the Americas, operating Eurovision and Euroradio.
+Founded in 1950, it employs approximately 460 individuals and reported $266.9M in revenue as of 2024.
+Functioning as a tier 1 media tech buyer, the organization specializes in content rights.
+Its core mission is focused on promoting public service media, supporting its 115 member organizations across 56 countries, and an additional 31 Associates in Asia, Africa, Australasia, and the Americas.
+The EBU also operates Eurovision and Euroradio.

 Similar Companies